zkkython/sglang-jax-gpu/docs/features/global_jit_compile.md

 ## Goals

-1. To improve the performance, wrap the forward process(excluding sample) with JIT and padding.
+1. To improve the performance, wrap forward, logits and sample with JIT and padding separately.
-2. To avoid cache miss during forward, we support precompile and padding.
+2. To avoid cache miss, we support precompile and padding.

 ## Design

 ### JIT Forward

-The wrapped forward function is named as `run_model`, which is used by prefill and decode.
-The input parameter `forward_batch` has to be registered as a PyTree.
+The wrapped forward function is `jitted_run_model`, `jitted_compute_logits` and `jitted_sampler`, which are used by prefill and decode.
+The input parameter `forward_batch`, `logits_metadata` and `sampling_metadata` have to be registered as PyTrees.
 At the same time, the subclasses in it are required to register too.
 Besides, we use `nnx.split` and `nnx.merge` on model to keep satisfy the `jit` requirements.

+Note: `return_logprob` is not supported in `jitted_compute_logits` and `jitted_sampler`, this feature with jit may be supported in the future.

 ### Precompile and padding

-Cache Miss is unacceptable for `run_model` because it results a few seconds to a several tens of seconds compile time.
+Cache miss is unacceptable because it results a few seconds to a several tens of seconds compile time.
 In order to improve the performance, precompile and padding are necessary.
 Precompile is executed before Scheduler's loop.
 The precompile includes prefill and decode phase.
 The former pads the input parameters with token_paddings and the latter pads them with bs_paddings.
 Both phases need to pad tokens(like input_ids, positions, etc.) and batch_size.

 #### token padding